 Each port on the server allows the specific type of traffic on the server.
 If you have unnecessary ports open on the server, it will pose security threats.
-Hackers’ bots are continuously scanning servers for open ports and perform different exploits to gain access to the server.
+Hackers’ bots continuously scan servers for open ports and perform different exploits to gain access to the server.

-Instead of blocking ports one-by-one, set system firewall to block all ports.
+Instead of blocking ports one by one set a system firewall to block all ports.
 Once done, only open the ports that are required.

 6. Set up fail2ban to block malicious requests & IP addresses

-Malicious bots try to compromise server by using exploits on the server IP.
-In case your server has an unpatched vulnerability, the bots may upload arbitrary code to gain server access.
+Malicious bots try to compromise servers by using exploits on the server IP.
+If your server has an unpatched vulnerability, the bots may upload arbitrary code to gain server access.

 Fail2Ban is a tool designed to analyze system logs and block malicious attacks & IP addresses trying to execute those attacks.
 Fail2Ban also stops brute-force attacks that try to guess passwords repeatedly.